ron-s/Hack_O_DjangoREST_Tut/README.md

     url(r'^', include('example_app.urls', namespace='example_app')),
 ]
 ```
-Notice how we're using the ```include``` function to include all of the URLs we previously delcared in our app.
+Notice how we're using the ```include``` function to include all of the URLs we previously declared in our app.
 Doing this gives us the option to add more apps in the future without worrying about URL conflicts.
 We also have the option of adding a prefix to all URLs for our app here.
 For example:
 ```Python
 url(r'^example_prefix/', include('example_app.urls', namespace='example_app')),
 ```